yl2vq/Capstone/README.md

-# Capstone
+# Capstone Project
-## Sponsored by the Metropolitan Museum of Art and UVA School of Data Science
+Sponsored by the Metropolitan Museum of Art and UVA School of Data Science Group member: Logan Lee, Sudeepti Surapaneni, Sana Syed Project Advisor: Rafael Alvarado

 # Data
 The data was acquired from [the Met API](https://metmuseum.github.io/).